 Yes!
 The work permit can be canceled and taken away at any time by the California Labor Department inspector if he or she feels it is not in the best interest of the student to work at the job site.
 In addition, a work permit can be canceled at a parent or guardians request.
 Finally, a work permit can be canceled by the issuing authority (person who signed the work permit at the district) for a good reason.
 Good reasons for canceling a work permit include: student is continually absent or tardy to class, student is failing classes, student is not completing homework, student is sleeping in class, student is being asked to work during school time, or the job site is not safe.

 Work Experience Education

 Work Experience is an elective class, which combines, paid employment experience with classroom instruction.
 Students develop work habits, attitudes, self-confidence, job-related skills, and a personal portfolio, which can be used to locate, secure, and retain employment.
 Students must obtain on their own, a job, meeting the course requirements.
 The course curriculum teaches students how to get a job, keep a job, leave a job, as well as economic and career awareness.

 Can I work more hours if I take Work Experience?

 Yes!
 You can work up to 8 hours on a school day.
 Also, you may be able to work until 12:30 a.m. on any night of the week.

 What are the requirements for enrolling in Work Experience?

 How do I enroll in Work Experience?

-You have to attend a school that is conducting a Work Experience class for 2016-2017.
+You have to attend a school that is conducting a Work Experience class for the current school year.
 Click below to see a copy of the WE "Training Agreement" that must be completed to sign up for the class.
 Please contact the Work Experience teacher at the following participating schools for further details: